Stories About the University of Texas - Texas - 1

 University of Texas at El Paso (UT El Paso)

-University of Texas Rio Grande Valley (UT Rio Grande Valley)
+University of Texas at Rio Grande Valley (UT Rio Grande Valley)

 Other specialized campuses in healthcare (e.g., UT Southwestern Medical Center)